intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 We can establish some basic questions that any new network functions should consider:

+* Can information provided for some other purpose be used?
 * What is the minimum set of entities that need to be involved?
 * Which entities must consent to the information exchange?
 * What is the minimum information each entity in this set needs?